 If you’ve experienced harm because a doctor prescribed the wrong dosage and breached their duty of care or you’ve suffered any other incident of medical negligence, please don’t hesitate to call us.
 We could help you get the maximum compensation possible for your claim.

-Can you make a claim if a private doctor prescribed a wrong dosage?
+Can you make a claim for wrong dosage medication errors if a private doctor prescribed a wrong dosage?

 As well as making claims against the NHS for clinical negligence surrounding medication errors, you could also make a claim against a private doctor for the harm you suffer if they prescribe the wrong dosage of medication.

-Thank you for reading our guide explaining what to do if a doctor prescribed the wrong dosage of medication.
-We hope you have found it useful.
+Thank you for reading our guide on what to do if you’ve had the wrong medication dosage prescribed.
+If a doctor has prescribed the wrong dosage of medication to you, we could help you claim compensation for the harm you’ve suffered from wrong dose medication errors.